Local Capacity Building Grants

 Feb 18, 2025

-This funding opportunity provides financial support to local nonprofit organizations in Johnson County, Iowa, to enhance their operational capacity through infrastructure and technology upgrades, with a focus on benefiting grassroots and BIPOC-led initiatives.
+This funding opportunity provides financial support to nonprofit organizations in Johnson County, Iowa, focusing on enhancing their operational capacity through infrastructure and technology upgrades.

 Application Deadline